Skip to content

 Is Lawrence University Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Lawrence University earn a median of $55,789, roughly in line with national averages for graduates.
+Ten years out, alumni of Lawrence University earn a median of $55,789, roughly in line with the national average for college graduates.

 $40,653